 By mid-2015, hundreds of families had already filed complaints against Pennsylvania nursing home franchise Golden Living, leading the Attorney General’s office to file a lawsuit against 25 of the company’s 36 Pennsylvania facilities.
 Later the same year, an inspection by the Department of Health revealed live maggots around the site of a resident’s feeding tube, in addition to “severe neglect of wound care and proper cleaning.”
 In March and May 2016, two additional plaintiffs sued Golden Living for wrongful death in Pennsylvania.
 After being purchased in February 2017, many of the company’s facilities are now under new management – but for the victims, the damage has already been done.
-Philadelphia wrongful death attorney Brent Wieand examines the conditions that led to the lawsuit.
+Philadelphia wrongful death attorney Brent Wieand from a PA nursing home law firm examines the conditions that led to the lawsuit.

 Falls, Bedsores, Wrongful Death Lead to Lawsuits Against Golden Living

 Golden Living has been in and out of the news since July 2015, when then-Attorney General Kathleen Kane filed a complaint alleging the company engaged in “deceptive and misleading representations to consumers.”